 Moreover, the strong adhesive and simple design make them easy to insert.
 You don’t need to use threads and needles to stitch them.

 They can also be cut into smaller pieces so you can apply them to any part of your shoes, including the heels which are prone to cause painful heel blisters.

-Overall, the Shoefix toe holes prevention patches will ensure that you can wear your Vans for longer without having to worry about blowouts or expensive replacement.
+Overall, the Shoefix toe hole prevention patches will ensure that you can wear your Vans for longer without having to worry about blowouts or expensive replacements.

 Here’s how to apply the patches:

 - Start by removing the laces – If your Vans shoes have laces, remove them for an easier installation.
 Laces can get in the way of your hands so it’s best to remove them unless they are Slip-On Vans.

 - Remove the insoles – Once the laces are gone, remove the insoles so they don’t get in the way of the patches.

 - Peel the back of the patch – The patches are equipped with strong adhesive on the back.
 Peel the back of the patch so it is ready to be installed.